How Do You Transport a Wheelchair in a Car?

 In More Detail – How to Transport a Wheelchair

-Before we get into the particulars of wheelchair transport, there are a few other things to discuss to lay the groundwork.
-All of the details below will save you time and trouble, and ensure that your transport is smooth, seamless and headache free.
+Before we discuss the particulars of wheelchair transport, there are a few other things to discuss to lay the groundwork.
+The details below will save you time and trouble and ensure that your transport is smooth and headache-free.

 Know Your Chair

-If there’s one piece of information that will make your life easier when it comes to transporting a wheelchair, regardless of type, it is this: Know.
+One piece of information that will make your life easier when transporting wheeled mobility devices, regardless of type, is this: Know.
 Your.
 Chair.
 The key things you need to know are as follows:

 • How does it collapse or break apart?
 How long does it take to do that?

 • How big is it when it’s in its collapsed form?
-How many pieces does it break into (this is most important for electric wheelchairs and scooters, but most manual wheelchairs and transport chairs also break down at least to a degree – seats and leg rests that need to be removed, etc.
+How many pieces does it break into?
+(This is most important for electric wheelchairs and scooters, but most manual wheelchairs and transport chairs also break down at least to a degree, including seats and leg rests that need to be removed, etc.

-If you don’t know the precise answers to these questions, you’re going to struggle with transport.
+If you don’t know the precise answers to these questions, you will struggle with transport.
 There are few things worse than standing out in the rain trying to figure out how to collapse the wheelchair so you can store it in your car—getting soaked to the bone and more frustrated by the minute—only to discover that the chair won’t “fit” where you wanted to put it.
 Don’t let that happen to you – do your homework first!

 Know the Person Using the Chair

-• Always be sure to park so that you’ve got plenty of room to maneuver the chair up to the passenger’s side door (or wherever the wheelchair user will be sitting) so you can help them get from the chair to the vehicle.
+• Always be sure to park so you have plenty of room to maneuver the chair up to the passenger’s side door (or wherever the wheelchair user will be sitting) so you can help them get from the chair to the vehicle.

-• Always triple check to make sure the brakes on the chair have been locked before a transfer attempt is made.
+• Always triple-check to make sure the chair’s brakes are locked before a transfer attempt.

 • Always be sure to clear any potential obstructions before transferring from wheelchair to vehicle (make sure the door is completely open and won’t close on the person in mid-transfer, remove the footrests from the wheelchair if possible, etc.).